artela-network/artela-docs/docs/develop/reference/aspect-lib/verify-aspect/index.md

 ## Introduction

-The verifyTx method is invoked for transactions from an EoA.
-It allows customization of the transaction verification process.
-Triggered when transaction signature is being verified, Aspect can replace the built-in secp256k1 signature verification with customized verification logic.
+Aspect can provide transaction verification service when bound to certain dApp and EoA.
+If an Aspect has been bound to certain dApp and EoA as a transaction verifier, instead of doing the legacy secp256k1 signature verification, Aspect will replace it with the customized verification logic implemented in the `verifyTx` method.

 ![verify.svg](verify.svg)